SEKOIA-IO/documentation/docs/operation_center/integration_catalog/endpoint/cybereason_malop.md

 ## Overview

-CybeReason offer a set of Endpoint Detection and Response (EDR) solutions.
-Through the CybeReason platform, all suspicious operations will be gather in MalOps, multi-stage visualizations of devices activities.
+CybeReason offers a set of Endpoint Detection and Response (EDR) solutions.
+Through the CybeReason platform, all suspicious operations will be gathered in MalOps, a multi-stage visualizations of device activities.

-Please find bellow information available in MalOp activities:
+Please find below information available in MalOp activities:

 - the list of affected machines
 - the list of affected users